Last updated: May 10, 2021

-A Joint Occupational Health and Safety Committee (JOHSC) is an advisory group consisting of employers and employees working together to improve occupational health and safety in their workplace.
+A Joint Occupational Health and Safety Committee (JOHSC) is an advisory group made up of employers and employees working together to improve occupational health and safety in their workplace.

-Prepare for potential emergencies and ensure your first aid program is up to date.
-Learn more about
+Prepare for potential emergencies and make sure your first aid program is up to date.
+Learn more about:

 Assess your work situation and discuss with your supervisor whether or not a working alone check-in procedure is necessary.

-While most people have a low risk of contracting a serious infectious disease or of coming into contact with hazardous materials in the course of everyday life, some employees in the B.C.
-Public Service have an increased risk due to the various risk factors at work or because of the nature and environment of their job.
+Most people have a low risk of contracting a serious infectious disease or of coming into contact with hazardous materials in the course of everyday life.
+Some employees in the B.C.
+Public Service have an increased risk due to the various risk factors at work, or because of the nature and environment of their job.